Strait of Malacca: United Nations Convention on the Law of the Sea

 The United Nations Convention on the Law of the Sea (UNCLOS) states that each coastal state has their territorial waters from the baseline and 12 nautical miles out.
 The UNCLOS framework’s legal limits to maritime boundaries has at times heightened tensions in the Strait of Malacca.
-An example of this can be seen from several pirate attacks in the 1990's and 2000's which took place in the territorial waters of Indonesia and were thus classified as armed robberies, not piracy.
+An example of this can be seen from several pirate attacks in the 1990's and 2000's which took place in the territorial waters of Indonesia and were thus classified as armed robbery incidents, not piracy.
 Indonesia lacked resources to tackle the pirates and thus territorial rivalry heightened in the area.
-The increase in tension made it easier for pirates to evade law enforcement by traversing maritime border in order to avoid capture.
+The increase in tension made it easier for pirates to evade law enforcement by traversing the maritime border in order to avoid capture.

 Present-day maritime security

 Due to its significant role as a vital sea lane in global trade, security in the Strait of Malacca is of great importance to several countries besides those that border it.
 Threats in the region are shaped by piracy, smuggling, geopolitical tension, and environmental threats like pollution and ecosystem degradation.
 Some of these challenges have seen a decrease in numbers, but some challenges still remain.
 Mainly with regards to international cooperation and environmental stability.

-In 2005 the Strait of Malacca and Strait of Singapore were declared as high-risk areas due to attacks against passing vessels.
-The designation was later removed due to regional cooperation and naval patrols.
-However, in January 2025 it was reported that significant maritime security risks had risen.
+In 2005, the Strait of Malacca and Strait of Singapore were declared as high-risk areas due to increased attacks against passing vessels.
+The increase in armed robbery incidents during this period was attributed to the economic setback caused by the Asian Financial Crisis.
+The designation was later removed following enhanced regional cooperation between the littoral states and their naval patrols.
+In January 2025, it was reported that significant maritime security risks had risen.
 Passing ships are still advised to proceed with adequate security measures.

-International Cooperation
+International cooperation

 Sovereignty versus cooperation

 Efforts to enhance maritime security in the region are often caught in the struggle between state sovereignty and the need to further international security cooperation.
-The states bordering the Strait of Malacca have historically been reluctant to surrender some of their sovereign control over their territorial waters and exclusive economic zone (EEZ), especially related to safe and free passage of ships, where they are not allowed to interfere.
+The littoral states bordering the Strait of Malacca have historically been reluctant to surrender some of their sovereign control over their territorial waters and exclusive economic zone (EEZ), especially related to safe and free passage of ships, where they are not allowed to interfere.

-Regional cooperation such as with the Cooperative Mechanism have contributed to reducing security threats and pollution, but in order to maintain and have consistent security in the region, greater coordination is needed between the states of the Strait of Malacca to secure the maritime domain.
+Regional cooperation initiatives such as the Co-Operative Mechanism for Straits of Malacca and Singapore work towards promoting navigational safety and marine environment protection in the straits of Malacca and Singapore.
+However, in order to continuously maintain the safety of seafarers and ships passing through the strait, greater coordination is needed between the littoral states to secure the maritime domain.

+The three countries receive voluntary contributions from Japan, China, India, South Korea, Saudi Arabia and the United Arab Emirates that are spent on safe navigation and environment protection.

+As it is voluntary, it does not go against UNCLOS.

+It has been proposed as one of the models for the solution of the 2026 Strait of Hormuz crisis.